soxueren/atsd/api/meta/README.md

 * User [authentication](/administration/user-authentiication.md) is required.
 * All requests must be authenticated using BASIC AUTHENTICATION.
-* Authentication method is **HTTP BASIC**.
+* The authentication method is **HTTP BASIC**.
-* Client may enable session cookies to execute multiple requests without re-sending BASIC authentication header.
+* The client may enable session cookies to execute multiple requests without re-sending BASIC authentication header.

 ## Authorization